PetrPPetrov/gkm-world/README.md

 * Proxy server
 * Node server
 * Balancer server

+All these servers are located in a local Gkm-World server network.

 Proxy server is a single server which is visible from the public Internet and a local Gkm-World server network.
 Do not confuse Gkm-World proxy server with a generic web http-caching server (web proxy).